-Read on to find out more as Stephanie shares her expectations of the labour market and hiring trends for Technology & Transformation professionals in 2023, with an emphasis on contracting roles.
+Read on to find out more as the expert shares her expectations of the labour market and hiring trends for Technology & Transformation professionals in 2023, with an emphasis on contracting roles.

 The tail end of 2022 saw MNCs putting hiring freezes in place in anticipation of budget cuts.
-Nevertheless, Stephanie shares, “We foresee that companies will take the contracting route to hire hands-on talent for ongoing projects.
+Nevertheless, the Tech & Transformation expert shares, “We foresee that companies will take the contracting route to hire hands-on talent for ongoing projects.
 As a recession looms ahead with the Russia-Ukraine war, it’s likely that more workers will take on contract positions as well.”

 Adding on to that, she says, “Remote work will be the trend moving forward as companies start diversifying their resources.”

 Companies will need talent that can help bring products and solutions to life.
 “Full stack developers will continue to be highly sought after, especially if they are skilled in Python, Java or C#.
-The same goes for candidates with proven experience in UI/UX,” says Stephanie.
+The same goes for candidates with proven experience in UI/UX,” says the senior consultant.

-Stephanie also mentions that the market will also seek out talent in L2 production support, cloud infrastructure solutions and cybersecurity.
+She also mention that the market will also seek out talent in L2 production support, cloud infrastructure solutions and cybersecurity.

 Bearing this in mind, she advises that companies attract talent by developing an inspirational culture.
 Besides sponsoring courses for employees to upskill and learn different technologies, companies should also accommodate salary increments and flexible work arrangements.

 Remote work will be the future trend as companies start diversifying resources.